0xvpr/SCCT-Trainer/README.md

 # Splinter Cell Chaos Theory Trainer

 ## Things Are Changing
-The Repository has been translated from C to C++ for extensions of the project's current capabilities.
-This means future support for Directx9 if anyone is willing
+The Repository has been translated from C to C++ for extensions of the project's current
-to put in the time.
+capabilities.
+This means future support for Directx9 for anyone who is willing to put in the time.

 ## Table of Contents
   - [Demonstration](#demonstration)